 Do you have a favorite dog walking trail?
 We are looking for short trails to help train our grandpuppy to be a hiking dog.
 Leave us a note below!

 Free street parking, no facilities, 75% sun, 5 miles, 1,200 ft elevation gain, dogs on leash.
-Nearest food is a small strip mall at the base of the neighborhood with a cute grocery store and a couple small chain food and Starbucks.
-We used Bay Area Hiker’s trail description to guide us and as usual did not get lost with her instructions!
+The nearest food is a small strip mall at the base of the neighborhood with a cute grocery store and a couple of small chain food and Starbucks.
+We used Bay Area Hiker’s trail description to guide us and as usual, did not get lost with her instructions!